dmeehan1968/junie-explorer/.junie/guidelines.md

 ## Requirements Documentation
 Requirements for this project are documented using Gherkin feature files located in the `features/` directory.
 These files serve as a source of truth and documentation for the expected behavior of the application.

-### Feature Files
-- Feature files use the Gherkin syntax to describe application behavior in a human-readable format
-- Each feature file contains scenarios that outline specific user interactions and expected outcomes
-- The `features/homepage.feature` file describes the expected behavior of the application's homepage
-- The `features/projects.feature` file describes the expected behavior of the project details page
-- The `features/issue.feature` file describes the expected behavior of the issue details page
-- The `features/task.feature` file describes the expected behavior of the task details page

-### Using Feature Files
-- Feature files should be consulted when implementing new features or modifying existing ones
-- They serve as acceptance criteria for the application's functionality
-- No step definitions or testing tools should be created at this time - the feature files are purely for documentation purposes
-- When implementing features, developers should ensure their code satisfies all scenarios described in the relevant feature files
-- When code changes are made, make sure that the relevant feature files are updated to reflect new functionality

-### Gherkin Scenarios
-- Avoid lengthy 'then/and' steps, this indicates that the scenario is too complex and should be split into more focussed scenarios

 ### Release a version